- 1/2 cup sugar

 - In a small saucepan, combine sugar and cornstarch.
 Gradually stir in water until smooth.
 Stir in blueberries and lemon juice.
 Bring to a boil over medium-high heat.
 Reduce heat; simmer, uncovered, for 5 minutes or until slightly thickened, stirring occasionally.
 Cover and refrigerate until chilled.

 - In a large bowl, combine the cracker crumbs, sugar and cinnamon.
 Stir in butter.
 Pat into an ungreased 15x10-in. baking pan.
-Bake at 350° for 10-15 minutes or until lightly browned.
+Bake at 350° until lightly browned, 10-15 minutes.
 Cool completely on a wire rack.

 - Meanwhile, in a large bowl, whisk the ice cream ingredients.
 Fill ice cream freezer cylinder two-thirds full; freeze according to manufacturer's directions.
 Refrigerate remaining mixture until ready to freeze.
 Whisk before adding to ice cream freezer (mixture will have some lumps).